holepunchto/hyperbee/README.md

 #### `await db.ready()`

 Makes sure internal state is loaded.
 Call this once before checking the version if you haven't called any of the other APIs.

+#### `await Hyperbee.isHyperbee(core, opts?)`

+Returns true if the core contains a hyperbee, false otherwise.

+Queries the core, so ensure it is available and has updated length before calling this.